-What is the data telling us? - Punctuality for Inward Journey (O3.1) remained above the target of 75% for July/August continuing a trend of improved performance with seven consecutive months above the mean.
-On average we carry out 19,386 inward PTS journeys per month.
+What is the data telling us? - Punctuality for Inward Journey (O3.1) remained above the target of 75% for September/October continuing a trend of improved performance with nine consecutive months above the mean.
+On average we carry out 18,894 inward PTS journeys per month.

-Punctuality for Pickup after Appointment (O3.2) although down slightly in July/August, remained close to the mean, exceeding the target of 80%.
-On average we facilitate 24,328 PTS pickups from appointments per month.
+Punctuality for Pickup after Appointment (O3.2) was slightly below the mean for September/October, but still exceeded the target of 80%.
+On average we facilitate 23,921 PTS pickups from appointments per month.

-Journeys Cancelled by SAS - No Resource (O3.3) continues the improvement of recent months with ten consecutive months below the mean.
-On average we carry out 75,165 PTS journeys per month.
-Non-Random variation can be seen in this chart highlighted in yellow.
+Journeys Cancelled by SAS - No Resource (O3.3) continues the improvement of recent months and achieved the target of less than 0.5% in October at 0.4%.
+On average we carry out 73,374 PTS journeys per month.

-Doc: 2019-09-25 Item 06 Board Quality Indicators Performance Report Page 16 Author: Executive Directors Date 2018-09-25 Version 1.0 Review Date: Nov 2019
+Doc: 2019-11-27 Item 06 Board Quality Indicators Performance Report Page 16 Author: Executive Directors Date 2018-11-27 Version 1.0 Review Date: Jan 2020

-Why? - The improved performance in Punctuality for Inward Journey in 2019 was sustained in July/August, exceeding the target and improving on the same period last year.
+Why? - The improved performance in Punctuality for Inward Journeys in 2019 was sustained in September/October, exceeding the target and improving on the same period last year.
 Performance for Punctuality for Pickup after Appointment has also been stable in 2019, remaining around the mean and above target throughout.
-Both measures have been helped by 21 new recruits coming into the Regions in April with a further 18 being trained in July.
+Both measures have been helped by 39 new recruits coming into the Regions in 2019.

-PTS Journeys Cancelled by SAS - No Resource has also demonstrated sustained improvement, being below the mean since November 2018 and achieving the 0.5% target in June, again helped by improved staffing.
+PTS Journeys Cancelled by SAS - No Resource.
+The sustained performance below the mean for 12 consecutive months resulted in a recalculation of the mean from 1.3% to 0.7%.
+Performance achieved the 0.5% target in October, again helped by improved staffing.